 A pint of beer will set you back around £3 (80 CZK) or less depending on where you go.
 A meal will probably cost you around £20 or 600 CZK.
 Prague certainly isn’t as cheap as it used to be, but you can cut costs by avoiding fancy restaurants and bars and walking instead of catching public transport.

+Another important factor when planning your itinerary for Prague is thinking about how you will get around.
 We mostly walked during our 4 days in Prague because we sort of wanted to get lost in the back streets and soak up all the atmosphere.
 But there were the occasional times we caught public transport.
 The first time we caught a tram in Prague we did get slightly confused.
 Once you know the basics it is super-efficient and we highly recommend using it.

 You need to purchase a ticket before boarding the tram.
 Tickets can be bought at some tram stops, and all metro stations.
 Additionally, you can purchase them at newspaper kiosks or hotels.
 Once you board the tram you will need to validate your ticket.
 There is a stamping machine by the door of the tram where you can do this.